What to do when endometriosis interferes with work? Endometriosis discrimination in the workplace!

 There is a huge challenge for organizations and occupational health departments working within them because managing illnesses are expensive.
 But looking from the perspective of those who suffer, their health is absolutely priceless.

-Work and endometriosis is a sensitive subject, this is why I decided to explore endometriosis discrimination in the workplace, not only to help my wife but to support other people in similar situations to hers…
+Work and endometriosis is sensitive subject, this is why I decided to explore endometriosis discrimination in the workplace, not only to help my wife but to support other people in similar situations to hers…

 In this article I give you answers to the following questions: